-The principal investigator must notify OGSR also when an award is not made, and send a copy of the letter of denial so that the file is current and alternative sources of support can be investigated.
+The PI must notify OGSR and send a copy of the letter of denial so that the file is current and alternative sources of support can be investigated.
+The PI should also contact OGSR to discuss the situation.
 Frequently, a proposal is declined, not because of any defect or lack of merit, but because the agency received a large number of excellent proposals requesting an amount of funding greater than the amount available.

-The letter of denial should be read carefully to identify the reasons why the proposal was not accepted.
-The principal investigator should consult with OGSR regarding the possibility of resubmission of the proposal to the same funder at a later date.
-The chances of success increase with each resubmission.
+The letter of denial should be read carefully, searching for reasons why the proposal was not accepted.
+Will the agency allow a re-submission?
+The chances of success increase statistically with each re-submission.

 When a proposal is denied funding, reviewer comments and assessments are especially important in improving the proposal and preparing it for re-submission.
 If they are not provided, the PI can write or call the agency and request them.
-Reviewers' comments should be reviewed carefully and the revised proposal, where applicable, should respond to the reviewer comments appropriately.
+Reviewers' comments should be analyzed carefully and the revised proposal should respond to the reviewer comments appropriately.